 - Sensitive and restricted data - Gravity Forms should not be used to prompt users for any data that could be considered sensitive and/or restricted as WiscWeb is not secured to host this information.
 For more information, please see WiscWeb - Sensitive, Restricted, and Internal Data Policy and the UW System Data Classification Policy.

 - Accessibility - For accessibility information, please see the Gravity Forms vendor documentation.

 - Payment processing - While the Gravity Forms plugin shows pricing field options, WiscWeb does not support the processing of payments in our multi-site environment.
 Registration and storefront options that require payment processing will need to be housed in a separate website and linked to from your WiscWeb project.
 More information on this process can be found in our Options for e-Commerce Transactions KB doc.

 Activation and access

-Please be aware that the Gravity Forms plugin can be activated by Administrators using the instructions in WiscWeb - WordPress UW Theme - Self Service Plugin Activation / Deactivation.
+Please be aware that the Gravity Forms plugin can be activated by Administrators using the instructions in WiscWeb - Self service plugin activation / deactivation.
 Also know that only site administrators can have access to creating and editing forms within your site.

-While the WiscWeb team is more than happy to assist with general guidance on how to use the Gravity Forms plugin as well as best practices, it is difficulty to continue to update our own documentation regarding the plugin.
-We recommend using the documentation found on the Vendor website.
+While the WiscWeb team is happy to assist with general guidance on how to use the Gravity Forms plugin as well as best practices, we cannot document everything the plugin does.
+Instead, we recommend using the documentation found on the vendor website.